BTNeandertha1/BTDiablo/README.md

    - 3 Items = 40 Cold Resistance
    - 4 Items = 15% Lightning Absorb
    - 5 Items = 5% Maximum Cold Resistance

-Vidala's Fetlock
+- Vidala's Fetlock
    - 10 Vitality (was Stamina)

-Tancred's Hobnails
+- Tancred's Hobnails
-   - 25 Life (was Stamina
+   - 25 Life (was Stamina)

-Rite of Passage
+- Rite of Passage
    - 15-25 Life

-Steeldriver
-   - Removed Stamina
-   - 25 Life

-The Centurion
-   - Removed Stamina
-   - 30 Life (was 15)
-   - 30 Mana (was 15)
-   - Added 10 Life Regen
-   - Added 10% Mana Regen

-Treads of Cthon
-   - Removed Stamina
-   - 20 Life (was 10)

-Zakarum's Hand
-   - Removed Stamina
-   - 15 Replenish Life

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?